conda-forge/conda-forge-webservices/.github/PULL_REQUEST_TEMPLATE.md

 will be run on the upstream repo.
 If this passes, the PR will get merged into `main`.
 If not, the PR will get kicked out of the queue for fixes.

 If you have push access to this repo, you can use a branch for your PR, but this will not bypass the merge queue.
 -->

-Checklist
-* [ ] CI is passing